Table of Contents

 In essence, sea fennel energizes and rejuvenates your skin, increasing production of collagen and elastin and improving your skin’s natural radiance.

 This is why I use it in a special face mask

 Sea fennel extract vs retinol?

 Yes, it’s the newest natural alternative to retinol.
 Because retinoids are synthetic versions of Vitamin A, they ‘re not recognised by the body because synthetics lack the natural counterparts and synergists that normally accompany Vitamin A, that help activate it in your skin.

 Synthetic retinoids are not bio available in your skin, so your body is unable to use them.

 Sea Fennel, however, contains all the bioavailable and synergistic components that allow your skin to benefit from the vitamins, minerals and peptides within it.
 It self-activates in your skin, without irritation or down time.

 Glow Skincare make a Super Hydrating Mask with skin-loving Sea Fennel.

-Yes this is a calming essential oil and can be used in a blend on sensitive skin that suffers rosacea, as it se fennel is a natural retinoid there won’t be the side effects of synthetic vitamin A. Another useful read on rosacea
+Because sea fennel is a natural retinoid there won’t be the side effects of synthetic vitamin A.

-It is rich in vitamin C, amino acids and other minerals that help the scalp and by doing so help your skin.
-Se fennel also contains iodine that can help the thyroid which in turn affects hair health.
+Yes!
+Because sea fennel is so rich in vitamin C, amino acids and other minerals, eating it or applying it to your scalp can help your hair grow better.
+The iodine can help an underactive thyroid which in turn affects hair health.
 Iodine is also useful in cancer prevention/reduction.